-As a "controlled company," the Company is exempt from certain rules and requirements of the NYSE American related to corporate governance matters, including the rules requiring that (i) the Company's Board of Directors be comprised of at least a majority of independent directors, (ii) the compensation of the Company's executive officers be determined, or recommended to the Board of Directors for determination, either by a compensation committee comprised of independent directors or by a majority of the independent directors, and (iii) nominations for election to the Company's Board of Directors be either selected, or recommended for the Board of Directors' selection, by either a nominating committee comprised solely of independent directors or by a majority of the independent directors.
-However, the Company's Board of Directors is currently, and historically generally has been, comprised of a majority of independent directors.
-In addition, the Company has a standing Compensation Committee comprised solely of independent directors which, among other things, determines the compensation of the Company's Chief Executive Officer and determines, or recommends to the Board of Directors the determination of, the compensation of the Company's other executive officers.
-The Compensation Committee also serves as the administrative committee for the Company's 2015 Equity Incentive Plan, as amended (the "Equity Incentive Plan").
+As a "controlled company," the Company is exempt from certain rules and requirements of the NYSE American related to corporate governance matters, including the rules requiring that (i) the Company's Board of Directors be comprised of at least a majority of independent directors, (ii) the compensation of the Company's executive officers be determined, or recommended to the Board of Directors for determination, either by a compensation committee comprised of independent directors, so the Board of Directors' selection, by either a nominating committee comprised solely of independent directors or by a majority of the independent directors.
+However, the Company's Board of Directors is currently, and historically has been, comprised of a majority of independent directors.
+In addition, the Company has a standing Compensation Committee comprised solely of independent directors the determination of, the compensation of the Company's of the Company's Chief Executive Officer and determines, or recommends to the Board of Directors the determination of, the compensation of the Company's of the Company's 2015 Equity Incentive Plan, as amended (the "Equity Incentive Plan").